Prevailing Wages California

 California Prevailing Wage Requirements

 California Labor Code requires that all workers employed on "public works" be paid not less than the general prevailing rate of per diem wages applicable to the trade or craft of their work.
-This is true whether a contractor or subcontractor employs the worker in performing the work required by a contract for public work.
+This is true whether a contractor or subcontractor employs the worker to perform the work required by a contract for public work.

-"Public works" is defined in the Labor Code to include all construction, alteration, demolition, installation, maintenance, or repair work done under contract paid for in whole or in part out of public funds.
+The Labor Code defines "Public works" as all construction, alteration, demolition, installation, maintenance, or repair work done under contract and paid for in whole or in part out of public funds.
 This can also include pre- and post-construction activities related to a public works project.

 These rates originate in the Department of Industrial Relations (DIR) of the State, which makes the official announcements.
-A vast spectrum of prevailing wage rates are included in these releases, which vary according to the nature of work conducted and the geographical region of operation.
+These releases include a wide spectrum of prevailing wage rates, which vary according to the nature of work conducted and the geographical region of operation.
 These rates are subject to pre-determined and periodic increases.

 These documents present the rates applicable to diverse worker classifications such as Laborers, Carpenters, Plumbers, and Operators.